SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ## Field Aliases

 Sometimes it is required to correlate fields that have different names in their respective log sources.
 This can even happen in cases where field names are normalized.
 One example of such a situation is when the correlation rule must aggregate by source IP with the destination IP in another event type.

-This can be achieved with field aliases that form another attribute within the correlation attribute.
+This can be achieved using field aliases, which are defined as an additional attribute within the correlation section.

 ```yaml
 correlation: